Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Introduction

-Although rigorous studies are done to reflect frequency dynamics in the \gls{UC} problem, they all ignore intra-hour power variations.
-This paper presents a \gls{CFCUC}.
-The contributions with respect to the previous studies are listed below. \begin{itemize} \item The frequency-related metrics are defined as continuous-in-time Bernstein polynomials and the respective constraints are applied to the \gls{CUC} problem. \item The obtained frequency nadir equation based on Bernstein polynomials is highly non-linear.
+The contributions with respect to the previous studies as follows. \begin{itemize} \item The frequency-related metrics are defined as continuous-in-time Bernstein polynomials, and the respective constraints are applied to the \gls{CUC} problem. \item The obtained frequency nadir equation based on Bernstein polynomials is highly non-linear.
 A data-driven approach is suggested to drive a linear frequency nadir constraint.
 The dataset is generated with a synthetic procedure, introduced in \cite{rajabdorri2023inclusion}.
 Simplifying assumptions are offered, to calculate the frequency nadir and label the sample data points. \item \Gls{SU} and \gls{SD} trajectories are included in the \gls{CUC} formulation to improve its solution run-time and general representation. \end{itemize}

 The rest of the paper is organized as follows.
 The methodology is presented in \cref{sec:meth} which includes an introduction to the required basic of Bernstein polynomial (in \cref{sec:ber}), a general formulation of \gls{CUC} (in \cref{sec:cuc}), and the proposed \gls{FCUC} (in \cref{sec:CFCUC}).
 The obtained results are demonstrated in \cref{sec:results}.
 Finally, the conclusions are drawn in \cref{sec:conc}.